 Elm Creek.
-Approximately 9 miles downstream, Big Elm Creek flows into Lake Fort
+Approximately 9 miles downstream, Big Elm Creek flows into Lake Fort Phantom Hill, a reservoir that is owned and operated by the City of Abilene for municipal,

-- Phantom Hill, a reservoir that is owned and operated by the City of Abilene for municipal, - 2 industrial, and recreational use (Texas Water Development Board, 2020).
-The lake - 3 serves as a principal drinking water source for the city. - 4 Dyess AFB holds a permit from the TCEQ for stormwater discharges associated with - industrial activities (permit number TXR05FK77 with coverage beginning December 3, - 6 2021).
-As one of the permit requirements, the base has prepared a Storm Water Pollution - 7 Prevention Plan (SWPPP) (Dyess AFB, 2018b) that describes stormwater controls (e.g., - 8 the weir system described above) and BMPs that the base implements to prevent the - 9 release of stormwater pollutants.
-As outlined in the SWPPP and required by the permit, - Dyess AFB monitors stormwater outfalls to ensure compliance with permit limits.
-The - weir system on the South Diversion Ditch is one of the outfalls routinely monitored.
-The - SWPPP also notes that the Military Family Housing Area of Dyess AFB is subject to - 13 Phase II Municipal Separate Storm Sewer System Permit requirements (TXR040000). - In addition to surface water features, Figure 3.10-3 also shows the 100-year and 500-year - 15 floodplains and wetlands at Dyess AFB.
-Floodplains are generally associated with - drainage ditches, Little Elm Creek, and the unnamed streams in the golf course and - on-base housing area.
-There are 12 jurisdictional wetland areas at Dyess AFB, all of - which are less than an acre in area (Dyess AFB, 2022b). - 19 Some of the planned construction areas are partially located within the 500-year - 20 floodplain for the South Diversion Ditch/Little Elm Creek and the 100-year floodplain of - North Diversion Ditch, and one planned area of construction is completely within the - 100-year/500-year floodplain for a tributary of Little Elm Creek (Figure 3.10-3). - 23 Water Resources Ground Water - 24 Figure 3.10-4 depicts the active water supply wells near Dyess AFB. - 25 The Texas Water Development Board has identified 9 major aguifers and 22 minor - 26 aguifers that are used for water supply in the state of Texas (Texas Water Development - 27 Board, 2023).
-Major aguifers are defined as "aguifers that produce large amounts of - water over large areas," and minor aguifers are defined as "aguifers that produce minor - 29 amounts of water over large areas or large amounts of water over small areas." - None of the major aguifers are located within 5 miles of the base boundary, but a minor - aguifer (the Cross Timbers Aguifer) lies beneath Dyess AFB.
-Wells of an average depth - of 174 to 193 feet are present and can draw ground water from the Cross Timbers Aquifer - 33 (Texas Water Development Board, 2019).
-Although this aguifer is present beneath the - area around Dyess AFB, it does not appear to be frequently used as a water supply - source (Figure 3.10-4).
+Dyess AFB holds a permit from the TCEQ for stormwater discharges associated with industrial activities (permit number TXR05FK77 with coverage beginning December 3, 2021).
+As one of the permit requirements, the base has prepared a Storm Water Pollution Prevention Plan (SWPPP) (Dyess AFB, 2018b) that describes stormwater controls (e.g., the weir system described above) and BMPs that the base implements to prevent the release of stormwater pollutants.
+As outlined in the SWPPP and required by the permit, Dyess AFB monitors stormwater outfalls to ensure compliance with permit limits.
+The weir system on the South Diversion Ditch is one of the outfalls routinely monitored.
+The SWPPP also notes that the Military Family Housing Area of Dyess AFB is subject to Phase II Municipal Separate Storm Sewer System Permit requirements (TXR040000).

+In addition to surface water features, Figure 3.10-3 also shows the 100-year and 500-year floodplains and wetlands at Dyess AFB.
+Floodplains are generally associated with drainage ditches, Little Elm Creek, and the unnamed streams in the golf course and on-base housing area.
+There are 12 jurisdictional wetland areas at Dyess AFB, all of which are less than an acre in area (Dyess AFB, 2022b).

+Some of the planned construction areas are partially located within the 500-year floodplain for the South Diversion Ditch/Little Elm Creek and the 100-year floodplain of North Diversion Ditch, and one planned area of construction is completely within the 100-year/500-year floodplain for a tributary of Little Elm Creek (Figure 3.10-3).

+Water Resources - Ground Water

+Figure 3.10-4 depicts the active water supply wells near Dyess AFB.

+The Texas Water Development Board has identified 9 major aquifers and 22 minor aquifers that are used for water supply in the state of Texas (Texas Water Development Board, 2023).
+Major aquifers are defined as "aquifers that produce large amounts of water over large areas," and minor aquifers are defined as "aquifers that produce minor amounts of water over large areas or large amounts of water over small areas."

+None of the major aquifers are located within 5 miles of the base boundary, but a minor aquifer (the Cross Timbers Aquifer) lies beneath Dyess AFB.
+Wells of an average depth of 174 to 193 feet are present and can draw ground water from the Cross Timbers Aquifer (Texas Water Development Board, 2019).
+Although this aquifer is present beneath the area around Dyess AFB, it does not appear to be frequently used as a water supply source (Figure 3.10-4).
 There are only two wells within 1 mile of the base.
-These wells - are 32 and 33 feet deep and draw water from alluvium, a shallow unconsolidated aquifer - that consists of loose deposits of clay, silt, sand, and gravel left by flowing water and often - found near streams (in this case, Little Elm Creek).
+These wells are 32 and 33 feet deep and draw water from alluvium, a shallow unconsolidated aquifer that consists of loose deposits of clay, silt, sand, and gravel left by flowing water and often found near streams (in this case, Little Elm Creek).